cydriclopez/docker-ng-dev/README.md

 ### 3. Create your main Angular project folder

 Create your main Angular project working folder.
-This folder can be anywhere as long as it jives with the alias command in the next step.
+This folder can be anywhere as long as it agrees with the volume mapping "-v" parameter in the next step.
 In this example the main Angular project folder is ***~/Projects/ng***
 So we type:

 ```